lyft/gostats/README.md

 Timers are added to a store, or a scope by using the `NewTimer(name string)` method.

-Timespan's can be used to measure spans of time.
+Timespans can be used to measure spans of time.
 They measure time from the time they are allocated by a Timer with `AllocateSpan()`, until they call `Complete()`.
-When Complete is called the timespan is flushed.
+When `Complete()` is called the timespan is flushed.
+A Timespan can be flushed at function return by calling `Complete()` with golang's `defer` statement.

 ### Stats with Tags